prathamesh-1583/data_structure_visualizer/README.md

   - Built-in tutorials and examples to guide users through different data structures and their operations.
   - Explanatory notes and tips to enhance understanding and learning.

-- **Collaborative Learning**
-  - Share work with peers or instructors for collaborative learning and feedback.
-  - Planned integration with popular learning management systems and collaboration platforms.

 - **Real-World Applications**
   - Includes scenarios and problems that mimic real-world applications to show the practical utility of different data structures.
   - Experiment with different approaches to solve these problems and see the outcomes.